Anderson's-Black Rock, Inc. v. Pavement Salvage Co.: District court ruling

-The question of radiant heat was old in the art.
-The pivotal question would more logically appear to be, assuming that the radiant heat would work effectively, was it obvious that a more successful machine would evolve if all of the elements were constructed on one chassis?
-It is my opinion that such a combination was reasonably obvious to one possessing ordinary skill in the art.

 Court of appeals ruling

 The patent owner appealed and the Fourth Circuit reversed (2-1).
 It held:

-The defense is simply obviousness.
-The prior art, however, is predominantly a long history of failure to solve the problem by heat treatment.
-At a time when the industry was concentrating on a quite different, though expensive, partial corrective, there was nothing in the junk pile of prior art heat treatment patents to make it obvious to anyone that they supplied the ultimate solution.
-That this is so is forcefully demonstrated by the duration of the fruitless search, by the skepticism and incredulity with which experts in the field received Neville's disclosure, by its commercial success after demonstrations dissipated the disbelief of the experts, by the conduct of competitors in accepting licenses and purchasing equipment and the bold tribute of the alleged infringer in hailing it as the very antithesis of the obvious.

 One judge dissented.
 He said, "Nor is it demonstrated to my satisfaction that the combination on one chassis of the paving machine and heat generator is necessary to produce the desired result.
 Yet, the combination is held patentable, though for all we know the same desired result may be achieved by two machines juxtaposed and separately propelled."

 Supreme Court ruling

 The Supreme Court, without dissent, reversed the judgment of the Fourth Circuit and reinstated the judgment of the district court.
 Justice William O. Douglas delivered the opinion of the Court.

 The Court agreed with the reasoning of the district court and the court of appeals dissent that combining the claimed elements of the patent was obvious: "A separate heater can also be used in conjunction with a standard paving machine to eliminate the cold joint, and in fact is so used for heating the transverse joints of the pavement."

 The Court continued, "The combination of putting the burner together with the other elements in one machine, though perhaps a matter of great convenience, did not produce a 'new or different function.'"
 The Court also dismissed the Fourth Circuit's reliance on commercial success, because "those matters without invention will not make patentability."